 Sun Records released the first record from Elvis Presley today in 1954, a cover of the 1946 blues song That’s All Right by Arthur “Big Boy” Crudup.
 Label owner Sam Phillips had said that if he could find a white kid who could sing like a black man, he’d make a fortune…and he did eventually, but not from this record…he only pressed 7000 copies, but the song became a regional hit in Memphis, and the rock and roll era was born.

-The Beatles went to #1 today in 1967 with a song John Lennon had written specifically for the world’s first live international satellite TV program a month earlier called Our World.
+The Beatles went to #1 today in 1967 with a song John Lennon had written specifically for the world’s first live international satellite TV program, Our World, a month earlier.
 The two and a half hour show featured performers from 19 countries and was watched by some 400 million people worldwide.
 Not every nation picked a musical artist.
 While Austria featured the Vienna Boys Choir, and Italy had an opera singer, Spain featured the painting of Salvador Dali, Canada showed a rancher cutting out cattle on his horse, and Japan showed the construction of the subway system in Tokyo.
 But the BBC had asked the Beatles to represent the United Kingdom, and John took the opportunity to protest the war in Vietnam with All You Need Is Love.

 Mick Jagger and Keith Richards were arrested again today in 1972, but this time it wasn’t drugs, but a fight with an annoying newspaper photographer in Warwick Rhode Island.